-Table Base Inf Base Information Source Methodology Assumptions Name Reference Item Actual / Estimate Source wethodology Assumptions Shared costs excluding related parties Where projects costs are collected directly to the pipeline and not through a related party entity they were reported in the 'Shared costs excluding related parties' column.
-Shared asset depreciation is the value included in this column as depreciation is be on shared assets purchased by the Jemena Grou and allocated to DDP.
-Shared costs paid to related parties.
-The gross shared costs paid to related parties e.g. Finance, Legal, Managing Director are the total shadoust costs incurred across The Jemena Group before ed only ased p allocating to specific assets (e.g. pipelines, distribution networks etc.).
-Gross shared costs are collected in SAP at the JAM entity.
-It is at this entity that the allocation of shared costs occur.
-These allocated are transferred to DDP using SAP functionality and mapped into the template categories based on a methodology consistent with the approach outlined above for net shared costs, therefore based on: n costs d cost element mapping; and project descriptions and activity/service category codes Percent allocated to pipeline and total allocated to pipelexcluding related parties As described above, the majority of costs that DDP income sourced from a related entity JAM which records come. eline urs
+Table Base Information Population Approach Sauras Mathadalagu Accumutions Name Reference Item Actual / Estimate Source Methodology Assumptions Shared costs excluding related parties Where projects costs are collected directly to pipeline and not through a related party entit were reported in the 'Shared costs excluding parties' column.
+Shared asset depreciation is value included in this column as depreciation on shared assets purchased by the Jemena and allocated to DDP.
+Shared costs paid to related parties, The gross shared costs paid to related partie Finance, Legal, Managing Director are the to costs incurred across The Jemena Group be allocating to specific assets (e.g. pipelines, d networks etc.).
+Gross shared costs are collect SAP at the JAM entity.
+It is at this entity that allocation of shared costs occur.
+These allocate transferred to DDP using SAP functionalismapped into the template categories based of methodology consistent with the approach of above for net shared costs, therefore based of the cost element mapping; and reproject descriptions and activity/service categories above, the majority of costs that DD are sourced from a related entity JAM which reco y they y related s the only n is based Group s e.g. tal shared fore istribution oted in the ated costs ty and on a utlined on: degory Depipeline OP incurs

-Table Base Information Population Approach Source Methodology Assumptions Name Reference ference Item Actual / Estimate Course methodology Assumptions that are attributable to DDP and uses SAP functionality that transfers such costs at zero margin to DDP.
+Table Base Information Population Approach h Methodology Assumptions Name Reference Item Actual / Estimate Course menteness, Assumptions that are attributable to DDP and uses SAP functionality that transfers such costs at zero margin to DDP.
 These costs are reported in the 'Shared costs paid to related parties' column.
 Shared costs are allocated to the pipeline in the following ways: Directly to the asset through a PM Order which is the lowest level cost collector.
 PM Order's settle or cascade up to a specific project (WBS) in SAP.
 Based on allocation methodologies such as historic time-writing data.
 The causal drivers that allocate shared costs to DDP Causal drivers e.g. number of laptops users for IT Telecommunication costs. are a reasonable method for such allocations.
 The costs allocated to each shared cost category (e.g. 'Employee costs', 'information technology and communication costs' etc.) is an aggregate of one or more projects with varying cost allocation percentages from the different shared functions.
 The percentage allocated to a pipeline is calculated as: Amounts allocated to pipeline divided by the gross amount across the Jemena Group.
 The shared costs allocated to the pipeline is sourced from SAP using a combination of projects and cost elements.